Walkways

 Before the route is set, we look at slope, doorways, daily movement, drainage, lighting, and where the walkway should feel quiet instead of forced.

 Yes.
-It is often planned with Landscape Lighting, Planting & Landscape Installation, and Hardscaping, especially when the yard needs to feel connected instead of built in separate pieces.
+It is often planned with Residential Landscape Lighting, Planting & Landscape Installation, and Hardscaping, especially when the yard should feel connected instead of pieced together later.

 Send the address, a few photos of the space, what you want to change, your timing, and a rough budget range.
 That gives the first conversation a real starting point.